The Health Foundation has developed this programme to work with UK universities to support the long-term development of improvement science.

 The PhD Awards for Improvement Science offer an opportunity for researchers to specialise in applied improvement science early on in their career.
 It will enable them to develop ideas which draw upon a wide range of academic disciplines and evaluate these in practice with partners in the health service.

-We are funding eight universities to each support two PhD students.
+We have selected nine universities to each support two PhD students.
 Organisations receive up to £140,000 funding per student, giving them the opportunity to further develop their studies in this emerging field.